jstac/econ-2125-8013/README.md

 tackle these problems.
 In particular, any correct approach was treated as acceptable as long as it followed the guidelines set out at the top of the exam paper.
 The same principle will apply to the final.

-### Week 8 Thursday Lecture to be Shifted (Posted 20-04-2015)

-Hi all, with apologies for late notice, I've now decided to shift the Thursday 23rd April lecture to the next day, Friday 24th, 10am.
-This is to let you concentrate on last minute revision for the midterm exam (on Thursday evening).
-The location of the lecture is unchanged.

-### Week 8 Lectures (Posted 13-04-2015)

-Week 8 lectures (22nd and 23rd April) will proceed as normal despite the midterm exam.
-The material discussed in those lectures will not be assessable in the midterm.
-In addition, the material from the lecture 14 PDF on convergence in distribution and the Central Limit Theorem (p.
-38 onwards) was not actually covered in the lecture because of time constraints, and as such is *not* considered assessable in the midterm.
-It will be transferred to lecture 15.

 ### Midterm Details (Posted 13-04-2015)